myarotskaya/architecture-center/docs/data/concepts/big-data.md

 ## Lambda architecture

-When working with very large data sets, it can take a long time to run the sort of queries that give deep analytical insight.
-These queries can't be performed in real time, so they require a batch process, such as [MapReduce](https://en.wikipedia.org/wiki/MapReduce), that operates across the entire data set.
+When working with very large data sets, it can take a long time to run the sort of queries that clients need.
+These queries can't be performed in real time, and often require algorithms such as [MapReduce](https://en.wikipedia.org/wiki/MapReduce) that operate in parallel across the entire data set.
 The results are then stored separately from the raw data and used for querying.

-One drawback to this approach is that it introduces latency &mdash; a query may return results that are several hours old.
-Ideally, you would like to get some results in real time (perhaps with some loss of accuracy), and combine these results with the deeper insights that batch analytics provides.
+One drawback to this approach is that it introduces latency &mdash; if processing takes a few hours, a query may return results that are several hours old.
+Ideally, you would like to get some results in real time (perhaps with some loss of accuracy), and combine these results with the results from the batch analytics.

 The **lambda architecture**, first proposed by Nathan Marz, addresses this problem by creating two paths for data flow.
 All data coming into the system goes through these two paths: